BSI Luxembourg ASBL

 Le rôle de la gouvernance dans le système de management des risques : Cas d’un échantillon des Banques maliennes.

-[The role of the governance in the management system of the risks: Case study of some Malian Banks]
+[The role of the governance in risk management systems: A case study of Malian Banks]

 This research looks at the contribution and the influence of the Board of Directors on the risk management system.
 It aims to examine the influence of the structures and characteristics of the Board of Directions on the exposure of the banks of Mali to risks, as well as the conditions and the climate of that board's decision-making process.